latex3/latex3/README.md

-# The LaTeX3 Development Repository
+# The `expl3` (LaTeX3) Development Repository

 ## Overview

-The repository contains development material for LaTeX3.
-This includes not only code to be developed into the LaTeX3 kernel, but also a variety of test, documentation and more experimental material.
-A great deal of the experimental LaTeX3 code can be loaded within LaTeX2e to allow development and testing to occur.
+The repository contains development material for `expl3`.
+This includes not only code to be developed into the `expl3` kernel, but also a variety of test, documentation and more experimental material.
+All of this code works on top of LaTeX2e.

-The following directories contain experimental LaTeX3 code:
+The following directories are present in the repository:

-* `l3kernel`: code which is intended to eventually appear in a stand-alone LaTeX3 format.
-Most of this material is also usable on top of LaTeX2e when loading the `expl3` package.
+* `l3kernel`: code forms the `expl3` kernel and with the exception of the contents of `l3candidates`, all stable code.
+With a modern LaTeX2e kernel, this code is loaded during format creation; when using an older LaTeX2e kernel, this material is accessible using the `expl3` package.
-* `l3backend`: code for backend (driver) level interaces across the `expl3` codebase.
+* `l3backend`: code for backend (driver) level interfaces across the `expl3` codebase; none of this code has public interfaces, and so no distinction is made between stable and experimental code.
-* `l3packages`: code which is written to be used on top of LaTeX2e to experiment with LaTeX3 concepts.
-The interfaces to these higher-level packages are 'stable'.
+* `l3packages`: code which is written to be used on top of LaTeX2e to explore interfaces; these higher-level packages are 'stable'.
+  It is unlikely that any new packages will be added to this area.
-* `l3experimental`: code which is written to be used on top of LaTeX2e to experiment with LaTeX3 concepts.
+* `l3experimental`: code which is written to be used on top of LaTeX2e to experiment with code and interface concepts.
 The interfaces for these packages are still under active discussion.
-Parts of this code may eventually be migrated to `l3kernel`, while other parts are tied closely to LaTeX2e and are intended to support mixing LaTeX2e and LaTeX3 concepts.
+Parts of this code may eventually be migrated to `l3kernel`.
 * `l3trial`: material which is under very active development, for potential addition to `l3kernel` or `l3experimental`.
 Material in this directory may include potential replacements for existing modules, where large-scale changes are under-way.
+This code is _not_ released to CTAN.
-* `l3leftovers`: code which has been developed in the past by The LaTeX3 Project but is not suitable for use in its current form.
+* `l3leftovers`: code which has been developed in the past by The LaTeX Project but is not suitable for use in its current form.
 Parts of this code may be used as the basis for new developments in `l3kernel` or `l3experimental` over time.

 Support material for development is found in:

-* `support`, which contains files for the automated test suite which are 'local' to the LaTeX3 repository.
+* `support`, which contains files for the automated test suite which are 'local' to the repository.

 Documentation is found in:

-* `articles`: discussion of LaTeX3 concepts by team members for publication in [_TUGBoat_](http://www.tug.org/tugboat) or elsewhere.
+* `articles`: discussion of concepts by team members for publication in [_TUGBoat_](http://www.tug.org/tugboat) or elsewhere.

 The repository also contains the directory `xpackages`.
 This contain code which is being moved (broadly) `l3experimental`.
 Over time, `xpackages` is expected to be removed from the repository.
-The directory `contrib` is used to test the interaction of LaTeX3 code with selected contributed packages.

 ## Discussion